The Discrete Gauss Image Problem: Weak Aleksandrov Condition

-Let $\mu$ and $\lambda$ be discrete equal-weight measures.
-Suppose there exists a solution $P\in\kno$ such that $\mu=\lambda(P,\cdot)$.
-Clearly, this implies $m=\mu(\sn)=\lambda(\sn)=k$.
-Note that if $u\in \{u_1,\ldots ,u_m\}$ is contained in normal cone of a vertex at direction $v \in \{v_1,\ldots ,v_m\}$, then $uv>0$ since $P\in\kno$.
-So, before we attempt to find the solution for the given measures, we should guarantee the existence of a pairing between two sets of vectors such that $uv>0$ in each pair (see Proposition \ref{necessary weak}).
-This leads us two to questions: (1) Does there exist a good necessary assumption that guarantees the existence of a pairings between vectors $\{u_1\ldots u_m\}$ and $\{v_1\ldots v_m\}$ such that $uv>0$ for each pair? and (2) For a specified pairing, does there exist a solution?
-The answer to the first part turns out to be the weak Aleksandrov condition.
+So, before we even attempt to find the solution for the given measures, we should guarantee the existence of a pairing between two sets of vectors such that $uv>0$ in each pair.
+This leads us two to questions: \begin{itemize} \item Does there exist a good necessary assumption that guarantees the existence of a pairing between vectors $\{u_1\ldots u_m\}$ and $\{v_1\ldots v_m\}$ such that $uv>0$ for each pair? \item For a specified pairing, does there exist a solution? \end{itemize} The answer to the first part turns out to be the weak Aleksandrov condition.